awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_overview.md

 For more information about using IAM to delegate permissions, see [Access Management](http://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

 The following example policy can be attached to a user, group, or role and allows the affected user or role to perform the `DescribeSecret` and `GetSecretValue` operations in your account only on secrets whose path and name begins with the path "TestEnv/"\.
 The user or role is also restricted to retrieving only the version of the secret that has the staging label `AWSCURRENT` attached\.
+Replace the *<region>* and *<account\_id>* placeholders in the following examples with your actual values\.

 ```
 {